MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/collections/manage-collections.md

 :::image type="content" source="media/3608121-view-dependent-relationships.png" alt-text="View collection dependency relationships in a graphical format" lightbox="media/3608121-view-dependent-relationships.png":::

-If you want to change or delete collections, view the relationships to understand the affect of the proposed change.
+If you want to change or delete collections, view the relationships to understand the effect of the proposed change.
 Before you create a deployment, look at the potential target collection for any include or exclude relationships that might affect the deployment.

 When you select the **View Relationships** action on a device or user collection: